Kong/docs.konghq.com/app/_hub/kong-inc/mocking/_index.md

       default: null
       datatype: array of integers
       description: |
-        A global list of the HTTP status code that only allows being chosen and returned.
+        A global list of the HTTP status codes that can only be selected and returned.
       minimum_version: "3.1.x"
     - name: random_status_code
       required: false